+Policy WC-5:

-Policy WC-5: The Harbour-Industrial designation is intended to support development that is harbour-dependent and industrial in nature.
-Lands within this designation shall be zoned I-3 (Harbour-Oriented Industrial).
+The Harbour-Industrial Sub-designation, as shown on Mpa 11, is intended to support development that is harbour-dependent and industrial in nature.
+Lands within this sub-designation shall be zoned I-3 (Harbour-Oriented Industrial).
 Amendments to the Land Use By-law may be made to revise development standards or approval requirements, but no uses shall be permitted that are not supportive of harbour-dependent industrial uses.